 Your muscles will also likely be lifted to give you a more youthful appearance.
 The skin will then be draped back to its original position with any remaining or excess skin cut away.
 If you are also considering improvements to your chin, an extra incision could be made in this area.
 Once all of your requested alterations have been made, the incisions will be closed with sutures.

 The incisions that come with a limited facelift or neck lift are in similar positions but will usually be smaller in scope.
 Both of these options will provide less rejuvenation than the full facelift but can lead to more targeted results.
 No matter which of the three types of facelift procedures you select, the incisions will be hidden along your hairline.
 You should start to notice the results of the facelift once some of the bruising and swelling have lessened.
 The full results of such a procedure won’t likely be seen for 6-9 months.

 How to Recover From Facelift

 Immediately following the procedure, a bandage will likely be placed around your face in order to reduce your bruising and swelling.
 Your surgeon will provide you with everything you need to know in order to treat the affected area until it heals completely.
-If you want your recovery process to progress without issue, you will need to follow the instructions that are provided to you by the surgeon.
-There are times when these instructions will include certain medications that you will need to take in the days and weeks following the facelift.
+If you want your recovery process to progress without issue, you will need to follow the instructions provided by the surgeon.
+Sometimes, these instructions will include certain medications that you will need to take in the days and weeks following the facelift.